Barabrad/BB-DAQ/README.md

 brad@Brads-MBP Mac Workaround % python3 BB-DAQ.py
 Ports:
 0: /dev/cu.Bluetooth-Incoming-Port
-Enter the index of the port you want to use, or -1 to exit.
+Enter the index of the port you want to use, or -1 to exit:
-Choice:
 ```

 2. At this point, take note of the ports available before plugging the Arduino in.
 After doing so, enter `-1` to exit, and then plug your Arduino into your computer. [**If R4**, press the Reset button on the Arduino.]
 Run the script again, and choose the new port (assuming you did not add or remove any other serial ports).
 Beyond this step, the process is the same whether you use an IDE or terminal window.